 Yes, your interview is for print media.
 But it could be done face-to-face, over the phone, on a Skype video call or even via email.
 You’ll need to practice no matter the medium.
 Let’s assume that it’s one of the first three.

 Face-to-face or Skype call?

 Rehearse your answers!
 Rehearse them in front of the mirror.
 To friends.
 To your dog.
 Be welcoming to all feedback.
 Record yourself talking and be ready to be your own worst critic.
 Did you come off a tad conceited in that answer?
 Time to tone it down.
 Maybe that other response is in need of a confidence boost.
 This is your time to work out the kinks.

 Represent your brand.
 This applies to things such as your fashion and body language.
 If you’re touting health-conscious foods, maybe leave your Marlboro lights in the car.

 Sit up straight, and speak concisely.
 Not to the point where you sound like a cyborg, but then again, try not to ramble.
 You’ve been practising for this interview in your sleep, so you should have the main points at the tip of your tongue.
 Now get them out.

 Over the phone?

-Yes, you can remain in your pajamas.
+Yes, you can remain in your pyjamas.
 You can even hold off from showering.
 But there are still things you need to keep in mind during your interview.